The Last Dangerous Visions: Background

-Contents
+Ellison contents

-The contents of The Last Dangerous Visions were announced on several occasions beginning in 1973, with stories sometimes being added, dropped, or substituted between each announced version.
-The most complete version was announced in 1979; listed were 113 previously unpublished stories by 102 authors, to be collected in three volumes.
+The contents of The Last Dangerous Visions were announced on several occasions, beginning in the January 1973 issue #7 of the semiprozine Alien Critic.
+Stories were being added, dropped, or substituted between each announced version.
+The most complete version was announced in 1979; listed were 113 stories by 102 authors, to be collected in three volumes.

 Contents as of 1979

-It was announced in the April 1979 issue of speculative fiction news magazine Locus that the anthology had been sold to Berkley Books, which planned to publish the 700,000 words of fiction in three volumes.
-A table of contents was published in the June 1979 issue of the publication.
-Story titles are followed by an approximate word count.
-Note that the totals given for each book do not exactly match the published list.
-Authors marked with a '†' are known to have died since submitting their work to Ellison.
-Stories marked with a '‡' have been published elsewhere by the author or their estate.
+It was announced in the April 1979 issue of the Locus magazine that the anthology had been sold to Berkley Books, which planned to publish the 645,000 words of fiction in three volumes.
+A table of contents was published in the June 1979 issue (#222).
+Story titles are followed by an approximate word count (note that the totals given do not match the sum of individual stories; Ellison may have added his introductions to each volume).
+Authors marked with a '†' died between the time they submitted their work to Ellison and the actual completed TLDV was released.
+Stories marked with a '‡' were published elsewhere by the author or their estate, after this announcement was published but before the final completed version of TLDV was released.
+Stories in bold type were included in the completed TLDV.